FilipVavera/NBCUniversal/README.md

  * [ ] Load testing
    * [ ] Response time (what is the specification?)

+#### Standard behavior
+Testing if the expected inputs returns expected outputs.

+##### Consistency
+Check if two requests with identical query returns same result.

+Check if two requests with different API key (but same q and limit) return same result.

+##### Search behavior
+Test if search behaves as expected.
+There is no documentation about how the search should work so I cannot check if the result is correct.
+But it could be implemented for example that way that searched query is in sound's description or in tags.

+##### Limit is working
+Test if `limit` argument is working as expected.
+When no argument is passed there should be 10 results by default, when argument is passed there should be that many results.

+##### API response structure
+Test if returned JSON has correct structure.
+There is no documentation in that field so I assume the example response has correct structure.
+Check if other responses has the same structure.

+##### API key working correctly
+Test if API key is working correctly.
+There should be limit 1000 requests per hour for one API key.
+Test if request 1001 returns correct response (not documented so I cannot check for sure).
+Difficult to test automatically (have to check to run the test just once per hour).

+#### Edge case behavior
+Test edge case, unexpected and extreme values.

+##### Search testing (`q` param)
+Test search ability for edge cases.

+Test `q` param with no value

+Test `q` param with various special characters

+Test `q` param with quote chars in it

+Test `q` param with eval (\`) in it

+Test `q` param with large values (10 000 characters)

+###### Limit testing (`limit` param)
+Test limit ability for edge cases

+Test `limit` param with no value

+Test `limit` param with value which is not number

+Test `limit` param with 0

+Test `limit` param with negative integer

+Test `limit` param with integer larger then max integer (2147483647)

+Test `limit` param with integer smaller then min integer (-2147483648)

+Test `limit` param with decimal number

+###### API key testing (`api_key` param)
+Test API key feature for edge cases

+Test `api_key` param with no value

+Test `api_key` param with randomly generated key

+Test `api_key` param with large values (10 000 characters)

+###### Unexpected parameter
+Test API for passing unexpected parameter

+Test parameter with string as value

+Test parameter with number as value

+Test parameter with no value

+#### Security testing
+Test API for security

+Test 403 Unauthorized response is returned to request without API key

+Test 403 Unauthorized response is returned to request with not valid API key

+Test all HTTP methods are not accessible except the GET method

+Test HTTP headers for security issues

+Test 4xx and 5xx responses returns correct responses (not stack trace or other sensitive information)

+#### Load testing
+Test API under stress conditions

+Test API standard response time

+TODO

+#### Good practices testing
+Test API for good practices

+Test if 4xx and 5xx responses returns JSON response

+Test if HEAD request is available

 ### Test approach
 Using Java with TestNG test framework